JWalshe86/McPlantsNavan/README.md

 * As a customer interested in buying plants, I can look up plants online and purchase them.
 * As a website user I can see what events have occurred or will be occurring, so I can keep informed.
-* As staff member I want to be able to see my current stock levels for each plant displayed on the site.
 * As a user I want to be able to register for a newsletter.
 * As a user I want to get an email including my purchased items (invoice).
-* As a staff member I want to be able to create events to display online.
-* As a staff member I want to be able to update events on the site
-* As a staff member I want to be able to delete events on the site
 * As a user I want to be able to see the prices of all the plants
 * As a user I want to see the name of each plant with a description underneath
 * As a user I want to be able to log in securely and log out
-* As a staff member I want to be able to create, edit and delete newsletters
 * As a user I want to be able to leave a review and see other reviews
 * As a user I want feedback that I've successfully submitted a form
 * As a user I want a dropdown toggle menu for mobile screen sizes